 It is obvious that China is extremely reluctant to make the needed changes in its currency policy.
-It is equally obvious that US efforts on the issue over the past three years, whether the earlier (and recently resumed?) "quiet diplomacy" of the Administration or the threats of Congressional action or the new Strategic Economic Dialogue, have borne little fruit to date.
+It is equally obvious that US efforts on the issue over the past three years, whether the "quiet diplomacy" of the Administration or the threats of Congressional action, have borne little fruit to date.
 A new US policy is clearly needed.

 One cardinal requirement is for the Administration and Congress to adopt a unified, or at least consistent, position.
-To date, there has been something of "good cop (Administration) - "bad cop" (Congress, e.g., the threat of the Schumer-Graham legislation) bifurcation between the two branches.
+To date, there has been something of "good cop" (Administration) - "bad cop" (Congress, e.g., the threat of the Schumer-Graham legislation) bifurcation between the two branches.
 China has exploited these differences, essentially counting on the Administration to protect it from the Congress - a bet that, to date, has paid off.